neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.alpha.triangles(G: Graph, **config: Any) -> DataFrame

     Triangles streams the nodeIds of each triangle in the graph.
+.. deprecated:: 2.5.0
+    Since GDS server version 2.5.0 you should use the endpoint :func:`gds.listProgress` instead.

 .. py:function:: gds.articleRank.mutate(G: Graph, **config: Any) -> Series[Any]